DeltaF1/pith/README.md

 struct_type field_name = { .sub_field = value_hint };
 ```

-Use a C-like syntax again for struct and enum definitions.

-Struct definitions can have value hints but must be constant (as in magic numbers).
-TODO Possible future extension to allow self-referential value hints.
+Fields can optionally be declared with metadata called [attributes](#attributes).

+## Structs

+The syntax for struct fields is the same as Request/Response fields:

 ```
-struct StructType {
+struct SERVICE:StructType {
 	field_type field_name = value_hint [attributes];
 }
 ```

-When structs/enums are referenced by a command, the generated wiki text should create a hyperlink to their wikiurl inside of the description.
+Structs don't have to be associated with a specific service, since some could be used across services.

+TODO: Maybe struct fields can have value hints but must be constants (as in magic numbers).
+Possible future extension to allow self-referential value hints inside structs.

+## Enums

+TODO

 ## Attributes